Athletic Training Program

 Department of Kinesiology and Health Education

 The Bachelor of Science in Athletic Training takes four years to complete.
-One year is spent in the Directed Observation Program and the three remaining years are spent working on the remaining degree requirements.
-You will apply for admission to the Athletic Training Program after successfully completing the Directed Observation Program.
 Admission to our program is based on a competitive admissions process.

 Once accepted to the athletic training program, you will begin your formal clinical education by being assigned a preceptor, a healthcare professional vetted by the Athletic Training Program faculty, who will oversee your clinical education experience.
 The clinical education component supplements your coursework with real-world, hands-on experience interacting with patients under the direction and supervision of your preceptor.
 You will be able to practice, develop, and perfect the skills and knowledge that you obtain in the classroom and laboratory settings while interacting with actual patients.